Motor Vehicle Accidents

 This proves the need for more safety improvements to be made to Australian roads, helping to decrease the number of casualties and deaths.
 The top ten most dangerous roads in Australia according to the AAA are:

-While the numbers don’t look very good, New South Wales motorists will be worse off if the Government goes ahead with plans to change the Motor Accident Injuries Bill for 2017 and update the Green Slip Scheme.
+While the numbers don’t look very good, New South Wales motorists are worse with the NSW Government Motor Accident Injuries Act 2017 and update the Green Slip Scheme.
 Drivers injured on any NSW road will see benefits slashed and capped at 5 years.
-This means those injured, regardless of severity will need to rely on welfare or family members to pay for rehabilitation, continued surgeries and general living expenses.
+This means those injured, regardless of severity will need to rely on welfare or family members to pay for rehabilitation and general living expenses including, in many circumstances, ongoing medical treatment.

 Read more about the proposed changes to the New South Wales Green Slip Scheme here.